VicoShrt/shrtrun/README.md

 youtube_search: https://www.youtube.com/results?search_query=
 ```

+Info: file paths are relative to your home directory.

 ## 🧑‍💻 Usage

 - 💬 **Regular Commands:** Type any shell command and hit Enter to execute it.